ravidulundu/ravidulundu/README.md

 ## 👨‍💻 About Me

 Hello!
 I'm Ravi, a passionate full-stack developer from Brasil 🇧🇷, dedicated to creating user-centric and aesthetically pleasing digital solutions.
 I specialize in modern web technologies with a strong focus on **TypeScript** and **React ecosystem**.
+As a **Linux enthusiast**, I love the power and flexibility of open-source development.

 ```typescript
 interface Developer {